nazan/burning-tyger/README.md

 Given the scenario of 4 candidates, when the ballot organizer is ready to close the ballot and initiate a count, the following will happen:
 1. Central system first handles determining a valid list of vote codes.
 This is achieved by the following steps.
     - Decrypts all part 1's of the casted votes using organizer private key.
-    - Transmits the complete list of part one data to each candidate; whereby the recipient candidate must decrypt each row using their private key and return the resulting list.
+    - Transmits the complete list of part 1 data to each candidate (only designated part 1 encryptors); whereby the recipient candidate must decrypt each row using their private key and return the resulting list.
-    - Each candidate in this cycle handles the task in the same mannger except for the the last one.
-Difference is, since the plain texts are available for this last decrypter, he/she will remove deplicate voters and return only this deduplicated list of vote codes.
-Note that the voter information is truncated before returning the result to the central system.
+    - Each candidate in this cycle handles the task in the same manner except for the the last one.
+Difference is, since the plain texts are available for this last decrypter, he/she will remove duplicate voters and return only this deduplicated list of vote codes.
+Note that the voter information is truncated/dropped before returning the result to the central system.
-2. Now that the system has a valid list of vote codes each representing a unique voter, it is now ready to carry out the final part of the count task.
-That is to get a count of votes for each candidate.
+2. Now that the system has a valid list of vote codes each representing a unique voter, it is ready to carry out the final part of the count task.
+That is, to get a count of votes for each candidate.
 This is achieved by carrying out the following steps.
     - Decrypts all part 2's of the casted votes using the organizer private key.
-    - Transmits the complete list of part two data to each candidate; whereby the recipient candidate must decrypt each row using their private key and return the resulting list.
+    - Transmits the complete list of part 2 data to each candidate (only designated part 2 encryptors); whereby the recipient candidate must decrypt each row using their private key and return the resulting list.
 Note that the valid voter list (deduced in Step 1) is also attached to this transmission.
     - Each candidate in this cycle handles the task in the same mannger except for the the last one.
 Difference is, since the plain texts are available for this last decrypter, he/she will eliminate all votes that is not in the valid vote codes attachment.
 Once elimination is complete, now a count of votes won by each candidate is carried out and the result replied to the central system.
 3. Central system reports the ballot results in a proper format.